scikit-hep/scikit-hep.github.io/pages/developers/style.md

 public API in the best way that you can (based on your supported Python versions).
 Stub files or type comments allow Python 2 or Python 3.5 to be supported.
 [MyPy](https://mypy.readthedocs.io/en/stable/) is suggested for type checking, though there are several other good options to try, as well.
+If you have built-in support for type checking, you need to add empty `py.typed` files to all packages/subpackages to indicate that you support it.

 The MyPy addition for pre-commit: